AdaCore/spark2014/lrm/source/subprograms.rst

    shall not have the same name, or be a subcomponent of an object with the same name as a *formal parameter* of the subprogram.

+.. todo:: Following the discussion under LA11-017 (the thread started by RCC on 26/10), we must document here the rules for consistency of globals in Global and Pre/Post aspects.
+   Essentially, if a global appears in the Pre or Post, then it *must* appear in a mode-consistent fashion in the Global aspect as well.
+Target: D1/CDR.
+Assign: TJJ or RCC.

 .. centered:: **Static Semantics**

 #.
 A subprogram with a ``global_aspect`` that has a